e-mail: j.borg@aston.ac.uk

 Injury Status: My knees are totally shot - time to start playing Golf!

-Currently Playing: Civilization VI and Crusader Kings 3
+Currently Playing: Crusader Kings 3 and Minecraft

 I have built up a bad habit of buying books and bookmarking paper, so I have decided to list everything I have on my stack to read here.
 Hopefully this will shame me into making some headway in to these (or at least stop buying books and bookmarking papers).
 If you are interested, feel free to expand the sections below.